yy112/earthquake-risk/README.md

 A. Estimation and simulation of the ETAS model

-  - Estimation of the ETAS model (replication of the summary statistics and estimation results in Table 48 and Table 50 of the data documentation).
+  - Estimation of the ETAS model, replication of the summary statistics and estimation results in Tables 48 and 50 of the Data Documentation.
 Computation time needed: 5 minutes.
-  - Simulation of short-run earthquake probabilities, using the estimated ETAS parameters and historical earthquake catalog.
+  - Simulation of short run earthquake probabilities, using the estimated ETAS parameters and historical earthquake catalog.
 Computation time needed: around 24 hours for 30000 Monte Carlo runs for each city.
 The output of the simulation is contained in `Xpsi-1.csv`.
-Replication of Figures 1 and 2 of the paper can be done using the provided data `Xpsi-1.csv` without having to perform the simulation first.
+Figures 1 and 2 of the paper can be replicated using the data provided in Xpsi-1.csv without having to perform the simulation first.

 and